skoods-org/Welcome/README.md

 /Documents/AirSim/settings.json
 ```

-NOTE: Know more about the `settings.json` in the [Airsim project github page](https://github.com/Microsoft/AirSim/blob/master/docs/settings.md).
+NOTE: Know more about the `settings.json` in the [Microsoft Airsim project page](https://github.com/Microsoft/AirSim/blob/master/docs/settings.md).

 4. Open the Anaconda Prompt and activate the airsim35 environment: